DNR hopes purchase on remote island will open more than 400 acres to public - South Carolina Radio Network

 Little remains of the community now except the occasional wall or foundation.
 A former Samaritan’s Baptist church also stood on the island at one point and historians say some fortifications also guarded the St. Helena Sound during the Civil War.

 Hodges said he’s glad the island will be protected and not turned into a resort as other neighboring barrier islands have.
 “Many of the other islands along the coast of South Carolina were placed in private hands or developed into gated communities,” he said.
-“But, by the state aquiring this, that will not happen.”
+“But, by the state acquiring this, that will not happen.”

 The island was purchased from the Nature Conservancy with federal grants and help from the South Carolina Conservation Bank.
 A majority of the funding ($1.85 million) comes from a federal National Coastal Wetlands Conservation grant, which is matched by a North American Wetlands Conservation grant and $500,000 from the South Carolina Conservation Bank.